LR2709/LR2709/README.md

 - 👋 Hi, I’m Lavanya
-- 👀 I’m interested in learning new things continuously
+- 👀 I’m interested in learning new things
 - 🌱
 - 💞️ I’m looking to collaborate with people having similar interest
 - 📫 How to reach me ...